-- The group will meet twice a month beginning in mid-January and culminating in May.
+- The group will meet twice a month beginning in mid-August.
 The specific meeting time will be determined depending on the time that accommodates the majority of participants and EBHO staff.

 - Participants are expected to attend all 8 workshops.
 Each workshop will be two hours long.
 Workshops will feature a mix of interactive exercises and guest lectures from experts of the respective workshop topics.

 - Graduates will obtain a certificate of completion as well as be identified as a core leader of EBHO’s Resident and Community Organizing Program.

 Workshop topics include:

 - Leadership: Gain knowledge of different leadership models, qualities and values of leaders, and the hard skills to be a successful leader.

 - Housing Justice: Learn about affordable housing policy, the history of housing as a faith and social justice issue, and tenants’ rights.
 Understand the intersection of housing, race, and class.

 - Civic Education: Understand how your local government works and participate in a City Council tour and experience.

 - Strategic Communications: Find out how to be an effective advocate and practice your communication skills.